mantidproject/mantid/dev-docs/source/Standards/GUIStandards.rst

 what responsibilities each interface will have.

 - Look for scope creep

-Is your GUI doing too much, is there a "god" class/tab developing
+- Is your GUI doing too much?
+- Is there a "god" class/tab developing?

 Users and developers alike will sometimes push to have everything in one single page for accessibility.
 This `article <https://blog.codinghorror.com/this-is-what-happens-when-you-let-developers-create-ui/>`__ shows you (and